 Prosecutors are notorious for filing ambitious charges, leaving themselves room for negotiation.
 As your lawyer, we can delve into the prosecution’s evidence in search of weaknesses and potential loopholes.
 Using that knowledge, we may be able to convince the prosecutor to accept your plea to a lesser charge.

 This option is the one that every criminal defense attorney strives for—the dismissal of all charges pending against you.
 If we can convince the prosecution that they have no hope for a conviction, they may agree to drop the charges.
 If that fails, we can inform the judge that insufficient evidence exists to pursue the charges and potentially convince him or her to throw out your case.

 Take Your Case to Court

 For most clients, this option carries the greatest risk, but it may offer a good chance of success.
 To achieve a conviction, the prosecution must prove every aspect of the case beyond reasonable doubt.
-If you opt to take your case to court, we will take every possible opportunity to introduce doubt, disqualify evidence, and argue in your defense.
+If you opt to take your case to court, our Delaware County criminal defense attorney will take every possible opportunity to introduce justifiable doubt, disqualify evidence, and argue in your defense.

 The right option in your case will depend on the charges and the circumstances surrounding your arrest.
 However, we can guide you and advise you along the way.